 If we are God-shaped containers, capable of receiving the highest levels of love and wisdom from God, doesn’t that give our lives here on earth a whole new meaning?

 Much of our life in the physical world is devoted just to getting by.
-These bodies are high-maintenance machines.
+These bodies of ours are high-maintenance machines.
 They require a constant supply of food and water.
 They require shelter from the elements of nature in the form of clothing and housing.
 They require many other things too, such as exercise, fresh air, and contact with other living beings, in order to function at their best.

 All of these things take time to provide.
-Our entire life can all to easily be taken up just providing for our own physical, emotional, and intellectual needs, and the similar needs of those in our care—such as our children and our elderly parents.
+Our entire life can all too easily be taken up just providing for our own physical, emotional, and intellectual needs, and the similar needs of those in our care—such as our children and our elderly parents.

 And yet, there is more to life than these physical wants and needs.
 Even while we are struggling to make ends meet, and to keep body and soul together, the activities of our bodies are developing the strength of our souls.

 At least, they are if we at least pay some attention to the fact that we are spiritual beings inhabiting physical bodies.
 It is not necessary to give up all of our material-world activities—our jobs, our families, our homes, our hobbies—in order to be spiritual.
 In fact, it is necessary for us to immerse ourselves in these things.

 But here’s the difference: as we immerse ourselves in the daily work and the daily tasks required to support ourselves and those we love, those tasks become more and more spiritual as we do them, not just for our own benefit, but because we love and care for the people around us.
 And they become fully spiritual when we do them because we love and care about God and God’s presence in our own lives and in the lives of everyone who is served by the work we do.

 We are especially designed to be filled with God